squaregoldfish/PixelSorter/README.md

-# NOTE: This is just a progress Report.
-Cool Stuff with Computer Vision Machine Learning libraries and aglos  will follow
-# [NOTE THIS CODE WAS NEVER OPTIMISED.
-MY MAIN AIM WAS TO MAKE THE PIXEL SORTER WORK]

-## Example Images [TODO LIST FOLLOWS BELLOW AND SOME NOTES WRITTEN TO THE FUTURE ME THIS CODE CAN NEEDS IMPROVEMENTS]
+# PixelSorter Fork

+This is a fork of [Unathi-Skosana/PixelSorter](https://github.com/Unathi-Skosana/PixelSorter).

+It fixes up the code for Python3 compatibility, and also fixes the command line options to accommodate all the options available in the code (not yet complete).

+## Example Images

 ![Alt text](/sample_results/0.png)